jessiewillms/jessie-willms-google-spreadsheet-quiz/README.md

 File -> Publish to the web -> publish the entire document (be sure to keep content in the first sheet).

-Select and copy the key: /d/ to /pubhtml
+Select and copy the string of letters/number between: /d/ and /pubhtml

- the index.html

-## API Reference

-Depending on the size of the project, if it is small and simple enough the reference docs can be added to the README.
-For medium size to larger projects it is important to at least provide a link to where the API reference docs live.

-## Tests

-Describe and show how to run the tests with code examples.

-## Contributors

-Let people know how they can dive into the project, include important links to things like issue trackers, irc, twitter accounts if applicable.

-## License

-A short snippet describing the license (MIT, Apache, etc.)
+On line 30 of the index.html, replace the string of letters/number between: /list/ and /1/public/ with the string of numbers/letters you copied from the Google spreadsheet.